 There is a watchtower inside the sanctuary to sight wild animals.
 From the watchtower, you can get some really good shots of the forest landscape and wildlife with your camera.

 Beed has a hot and dry climate.
-Extreme summers and winters are not recommended season to visit this place.
+Extreme summers and winters are not recommended seasons to visit this place.

 It falls under the rain shadow area, which means this region gets less rainfall even during monsoon.
 The months from June to October are considered the best months to visit the sanctuary.